 Heads of Wellbeing

+A Clinical Psychologist (Nicole) and a Social Worker (Lizzie) by background, they coordinate the wellbeing and welfare provision, and provide support to all students.
 Nicole and Lizzie can be contacted for one-off chats and check-ins, advice, and signposting to guided self-help and relevant services within College, the University and the NHS.
-They are available Monday – Friday and you can book a meeting on their booking page Head of Wellbeing (office365.com) or by emailing email@example.com.

 They are also responsible for supporting our estranged and care experienced students and work closely with the Dean, Nurse and Junior Welfare Deans.